 Clothing wise, it’s generally best to wear loose clothing, especially the first couple of days after your session.
 If you’re getting a thigh tattoo removed, for example, it’s best to avoid skinny jeans or a tight pair of trousers.

 It’s also better to try and stick to natural materials like cotton, linen, silk and wool and avoid man-made fabrics like nylon, polyester, rayon and velvet.
-This avoids any possible irritation and keeps your treated skin comfortable.
+This avoids any possible irritation and keeps your treated skin cool and comfortable.

 Sun protection - everything you need to know